Seven Tips For Navigating Networking Receptions

 Networking receptions can feel awkward, so come prepared to break the ice.
 Are you attending a reception hosted by a firm?
 Use the time to learn more about the firm, such as their practice areas or how they train their associates.
 Going to a happy hour with a local bar association?
-Ask people what they like about the bar association, or how they are involved.
-These are natural ways to spark conversation since it gets people talking about what has brought them all together in the room.
+Ask people what they like about the bar association or how they are involved.
+These are natural ways to spark conversation since it gets people talking about what has brought them to the event in the first place.

 3. Follow up with good questions to build rapport

-After the conversation starter, have some questions ready to follow up and keep the conversation going.
+After the conversation starter, have some questions ready to keep the conversation going.
 Ask open-ended questions that elicit more than a yes or no answer.
 Instead of asking “Do you like working for this firm?”, try asking “What are some things you enjoy about working at this firm?”